The 7 best sea salt sprays for effortlessly beachy hair

 Can only be used on damp hair

-A good choice for anyone who finds that their hair can look lank and lacking in volume during the summer months, this is the best sea salt spray for bringing back volume.
-It can be used in two ways – either blow dry it in with one of the best hairdryers for fine hair to get that extra boost and hold as well as a smooth, rather than matte texture, or spritz on and air dry for a more relaxed finish.
+A good choice for anyone who finds that their hair can look lank and/or lack in volume during the summer months, this is the best sea salt spray to inject a bit of volume.
+It can be used in two ways – either blow dry it in with one of the best hairdryers for fine hair to get that extra boost and hold – as well as a smooth, rather than matte, texture – or you can spritz it on and air dry for a more relaxed finish if you find this drying method suits your hair.

-It’s a bit annoying that it can only be used on damp hair, rather than dry too, but we imagine it’s as it’s quite sticky and heavy so needs moisture in the hair to dilute it slightly.
-For extra brownie points, the salt in the formula is from the Dead Sea and it has a really sweet, summery scent.
+We'll admit, we found it a little annoying that this spray can only be used on damp hair, rather than dry as well.
+However, we imagine this is because the formula is quite sticky and heavy so needs moisture in the hair to dilute it slightly.
+For extra brownie points, the salt in the formula is from the Dead Sea and it also has a really sweet, summery scent.

 Sun Bum Texturizing Sea Spray